|

 History:

-The station was closed in 994 like all the other Lake, Englewood and Jackson Park stations for a two year renovation and rehabilitation, but Halsted never reopened, a casualty of service cuts.
+The station was closed in 1994 like all the other Lake, Englewood and Jackson Park stations for a two year renovation and rehabilitation, but Halsted never reopened, a casualty of service cuts.
 It was demolished shortly after the Green Line reopened in 1996.
-Provisions for a replacement station a few blocks west at Morgan were made during the rehab, but this stop has yet to be constructed in this gentrifying neighborhood.
+Provisions for a replacement station a few blocks west at Morgan were made during the rehab, but construction of this stop in this gentrifying neighborhood did not begin until over a decade later.

 6139 leads a 2-car westbound Lake-Dan Ryan "A" train at Halsted/Lake on November 11, 1977.
 Several 6000s, like 6139-6140, received a new red/white/blue paint scheme after the 2400s arrived with it in 1976, a variation of the Bicentennial scheme.
 Note the original decorative iron railings on the platform.
 For a larger view, click here.
 (Collection of Joe Testagrose) |